[K8s] Deploying Nginx + PHP-FPM on K8s and accessing it with your own domain

 → If the phpinfo content is displayed as shown on the screen, it's OK.

-This time, we created the minimum necessary k8s configuration for accessing a custom domain, and it seems like it was a fairly quick process.
+This time, we covered the bare minimum Kubernetes configuration necessary for accessing with a custom domain, and I feel like it was relatively quick to set up.

-If you want to set up routing using path patterns, you'll need to write a slightly more complicated manifest file, so I'd like to learn more about that later.
+If you want to set up routing using path patterns, you'll need to write a slightly more complex manifest file, which I'd like to study sometime.

-We also offer Kubernetes design and construction services, so please check them out as well.
+We also offer Kubernetes design, construction, and operation services, so please check those out as well.

 Kubernetes (K8s) Design, Construction, and Operation Services